 5. Paint The Wall

 This step is pretty self explanatory.
 Get a can of paint that matches your existing wall, or use this opportunity to change your wall colors.
-You will probably want to get enough to cover the entire wall because it is really difficult to paint a patched area and have it match.
+You will probably want to get enough to cover the entire wall because it is really difficult to paint a Mickey Mouse coloring pages.
 If you are a better painter than me you might be able to though.
 It is probably a good idea to apply some primer to the patched area which will help prevent some dull spots in the wall which happen when you apply wet paint to dry spackle.

 Well, that’s pretty much it.
 Any questions please feel free to leave them in the comments section and I will do my best to get you an answer.